absmach/magistrala-docs/docs/user-guide/dashboards/widgets.md

 To add a new widget to your dashboard, start by opening the desired dashboard.
 Click on `Add Widget` to open the widget selection dialog box.
 Choose the widget type that best suits your needs, whether it's a **chart**, **card**, **gauge**, **map**, or **control**.
 Customize the widget's appearance, configure data sources, and adjust display options to fit your preferences.
 Once you've completed the setup, click `Save` to add the widget to your dashboard.

-Charts are perfect for time-series data and comparisons, while cards are designed to showcase key metrics prominently.
+Charts are ideal for time-series data and comparisons, while cards prominently showcase key metrics.
 Gauges help visualize performance against predefined thresholds, and maps provide a spatial context for your data.
 Controls enhance dashboard interactivity, allowing users to filter and manipulate data views dynamically.

 Dashboards are built using **Widgets** that visualize data and facilitate control over other devices.
 These widgets can host a variety of charts and controls.
 To ensure that timeseries charts function correctly, you need to have connected channels and clients that actively send messages.